tombenke/npac/docs/intro.md

      independent of the logger module it uses for implementatiton.

 - Job(s), or main process(es)
+   - In principle, jobs also belongs to the business-logic category, but they plays a specific role.
+     They form the _"backbone"_ of the features of the business logic.
    - The app is executed in the execution environment as [one or more processes](https://12factor.net/processes).
    - These processes may need some parameter to run, and also they need to access to the modules of business logic, and to the infrastructure modules (directly, or indirectly through